 Unter den Linden

 Unter den Linden, meaning “under the linden trees” in German, is one of the main boulevards in Berlin, along with Kurfürstendamm.
-Unter den Linden houses some of the most beautiful buildings in Berlin
+Unter den Linden houses some of the most beautiful buildings in Berlin.

-History
+The Boulevard's History

 The long avenue was one of the main arteries of Berlin until the capital was divided after World War II.
 After 1945, most of the buildings flanked on both sides of Unter den Linden were demolished because of the air attacks.
 The remaining buildings were in East Germany after the Berlin Wall was built.